sidharthdas/JavaCoreTopic/README.md

 # Java17 Best Feature

-Record:
+## Record:

-it is use to transfer the data and access the data, no need of creating DTO/POJO classes
+it is used to transfer the data and access the data, no need to create DTO/POJO classes

 ```
 record Alien(String alienId, String alienName) {